 The nationality breakdown of SeaDream passengers tends to vary from one cruise to the next, even in the same destination.
 Caribbean cruises are usually dominated by U.S. passengers, but our sailing had seven nationalities onboard, including English, Australian, Canadian and Norwegian.
 On Mediterranean sailings, you'll get a broader mix with more Europeans and Australians.

-"Yacht casual" is how the dress code is described.
-Men wear collared shirts, either Polos or button-downs, often with boat shoes or loafers.
+At Night: "Yacht casual.”
+For men, that usually means collared shirts, either Polos or button-downs, often with boat shoes or loafers.
 Some choose to wear a jacket, but no one wears ties.
-Women tend to dress stylishly in the evenings, although still informally, in casual dresses, slacks or capris with a fashionable top, or a skirt and blouse.
-Stylish sandals, often with sparkly accents, were as common as dress shoes, especially when dining alfresco in the Caribbean.
+Women tend to dress stylishly yet informally in the evenings, in casual dresses, slacks or capris with a fashionable top.
+Stylish sandals, often with sparkly accents, are the most common footwear; you won’t want heels.
 Dinner in the main dining room is generally a tad dressier than dinner under the stars at the Topside Restaurant.